Transcript

 But people will not bend.
 And as we’ve seen in Minneapolis, the resistance is only growing.

-That’s next time on Under the Shadow.
+That’s next time on Under the Shadow

-I’m your host Michael Fox.
+I’m your host, Michael Fox.

-First, I’ll add some links to Angel Palacios’ documentaries I mentioned in this episode.
-The series about U.S. intervention in Latin America is called Injerencia, in Spanish.
-Intervention, in English.
+First, I’ll add some links to Ángel Palacios’ documentaries I mentioned in this episode.
+The series about US intervention in Latin America is called Injerencia in Spanish, Intervention in English.

-Second, many thanks to the incredible help from Coromoto, Jessica dos Santos, Ricardo Vaz and others for sharing their contacts and pointing me toward people willing to speak out about this moment.
+Second, many thanks to the incredible help from Coromoto, Jessica dos Santos, Ricardo Vaz, and others for sharing their contacts and pointing me toward people willing to speak out about this moment.

-As usual, if you are looking for more information, news and reporting on Trump’s onslaught, both on communities within the United States and abroad… please check out The Real News and NACLA.
-Both of them are publishing daily indispensable reporting.
+As usual, if you are looking for more information, news, and reporting on Trump’s onslaught, both on communities within the United States and abroad… Please check out The Real News and NACLA.
+Both of them are publishing daily, indispensable reporting.
 In fact, NACLA has created a Curated Guide to the US Invasion of Venezuela.
 That includes this podcast.
 I’ll add links to it all in the show notes.

 If you are new to this podcast series, you might want to consider checking out the first season of Under the Shadow.
 It looks at US intervention in Central America, in particular throughout the 1980s.
 I highly recommend you go back and give it a listen.
-It’s still super relevant today.
-I’ll add links in the show notes or you can find that by searching for Under the Shadow wherever you get your podcasts.
+It’s super relevant today.
+I’ll add links in the show notes, or you can find that by searching for Under the Shadow wherever you get your podcasts.

-Finally, if you like what you hear, please head over to my Patreon page: Patreon.com/mfox.
-There you can support my work, become a monthly sustainer, or sign up to stay abreast of the latest on this podcast and my other reporting across Latin America.
+Finally, if you like what you hear, please head over to my Patreon page: patreon.com/mfox.
+There you can support my work, become a monthly sustainer, or sign up to stay abreast of all the latest on this podcast and my other reporting across Latin America.
 This really helps me to continue to do this important work.

 Under the Shadow is a co-production of The Real News and NACLA.